roghed/convergence/README.md

 ### Explanation

-In the main window of the application a graph of $\alpha$ to $x_0$ is shown.
-Each pixel is a color-coded representation of the logarithmic relative error between the method's solution and the actual solution.
-Color values create a heat-map with black/blue pixels being furthest from the solution and white/purple being closest.
+In the main window of the application a graph of $\alpha$ versus $x_0$ is shown.
+Each pixel is a color-coded representation of the logarithmic relative error between the computed result and the actual solution.
+Color values create a heat map with black or blue pixels being furthest from the solution and white or purple being closest.

 ### Controls